cuba_1

 Contaran los muertos

-y qui no mata
+y el que no mata

 se quedará sin techo